2 Data and its variations

 Discrete data represents countable values that take distinct, separate numbers, such as the number of students enrolled in a class, the number of questions answered correctly in a test, or the number of research papers published by a faculty member.

 Continuous data, on the other hand, can take any value within a given range and is typically measured rather than counted.
-Examples include students’ heights and weights recorded in a physical education class, time taken by students to complete an online assessment, and the average marks obtained by students in an exam.
+Examples include students’ heights and weights recorded in a physical education class, time taken by students to complete an on-line assessment, and the average marks obtained by students in an exam.

 Categorical, or qualitative data, represents groups, labels, or classifications that do not have a numerical value but may be counted for frequency analysis.